 In year 5 the students will write a profession-oriented and practice-based master’s thesis of 30 ECTS credits.
 In order to prepare for the thesis, there will be a course in theory of science and methods adapted to their master’s specialization.
 The master’s thesis in school subjects should be firmly rooted in the subject and the subject didactics, and may in addition include elements from pedagogy and special needs education.
 The master’s thesis in initial education should be firmly rooted in subject, subject didactics and pedagogy and/or special needs education.

 The student must have completed and passed a minimum of 90 ECTS credits, including 60 ECTS credits from the first year, in order to continue to the 3rd year.

-The student must have completed and passed a minimum of 150 ECTS credits including 30 ECTS credits in Education and Pupil Knowledge and 60 ECTS credits in the master’s-subject.
-Students who have English or Mathematics as one of their subjects must also have competed and passed the mandatory course in professional writing for teachers.
+The student must have completed and passed a minimum of 150 ECTS credits including 30 ECTS credits in Education and Pupil Knowledge and the mandatory subjects NO-155 and NO-156.
+The student must have completed 60 ECTS credits in the master’s-subject, in order to proceed to the 4th year.

 The R&D assignment must be assessed as a pass before they can commence their master’s thesis.

 Aptitude assessment is continuous throughout the programme, and will be included in a total evaluation of the student’s academic and personal abilities to function as a teacher.
 If there is sufficient doubt about the abilities of a student, there will be a special aptitude assessment, in accordance with the regulations of aptitude assessment in higher education, dated 30 June 2006.

 A police certificate of conduct must be submitted upon application.